green-coding-solutions/website/content/co2-formulas.md

                         </div>
                         <p>Given the assumptions from the included network parts above <br> and using extrapolated values from [0] for the year 2025.</p>
                     </div>
+                    <small>Additional Note: Another quite valuable source with similar numbers but splitting only in fixed and mobile access is the <a href="https://methodology.scope3.com/data_transfer#power-usage-and-embodied-emissions-by-bandwidth-conventional-model">Summary from Scope 3</a></small>
                 </div>
                 <!-- end segment -->
                 <div class="ui segment">